 Now Scroll down

-In 2018, Parker’s Tavern Restaurant reopenes after a two-year reinvention.
+In 2018, Parker’s Tavern Restaurant reopened after a two-year reinvention.
 The intention?
-Nothing more and nothing less than to give Cambridge a restaurant that match es the city’s heart and style — intelligent, ambitious, beautiful, a locus of conversation and food to delight.
+Nothing more and nothing less than to give Cambridge a restaurant that matches the city’s heart and style — intelligent, ambitious, beautiful, a locus of conversation and food to delight.